1920 Alabama Crimson Tide football team: Mississippi A&M

 In their final home game of the season, Alabama defeated the Mississippi A&M (now known as Mississippi State University) Aggies 24–7 on Thanksgiving at Rickwood Field.
 After a scoreless first, Alabama took a 14–0 halftime lead with a pair of second quarter touchdowns.
 The first came on a one-yard Ben Hunt run and the second on a six-yard Mullie Lenoir run.
 After P. M. Hough cut the lead in half for the Aggies with his one-yard touchdown run in the third, the Crimson Tide closed with ten unanswered points that made the final score 24–7.
 J. T. O'Connor scored first with his 25-yard field goal in the third and then Riggs Stephenson closed the game with an eight-yard touchdown run.
-The victory improved Alabama's all-time record against Mississippi A&M to 8–4–1.